mkalinowski2/ignus-h3-templates/templates/mt_Firewalk_2.0/index.md

 * Zone 5 is the big sand zone.
     * Terrain is always snow/swamp/rough/wasteland.
 	* Zone have 1 Castles
+	* Pandora boxes contains only 15k or 20k experience reward ord whole magic (air, earth, water, fire)
     * The following objects are banned in this zone:
         * All banks with army reward (Griffin conservatory, Red tower...)
-	* All pandora boxes except pandora boxes with 15k or 20k experience reward, and pandoras with whole magic (air,earth,water,fire)
 	* All dwellings
 	* Dragon utopias
         * 2 Dwellings of level 6